-To make the sculpt-installation available for download from within the boot image, you must publish it.
+To make the created packages available for download from within the running Sculpt system, you must publish them.
 This involves the archiving, signing, and uploading of the content.
-The former two steps are covered by the tool/depot/publish tool, which expects one to specify a concrete version.
-The current version of the sculpt-installation can be obtained via
+The former two steps are covered by the tool/depot/publish_current tool.
+For more information about working with the depot tool, refer to https://genode.org/documentation/developer-resources/package_management.